microsoft/nodejs-guidelines/README.md

 Let's start with the basics.

 1. Install Node.js: https://nodejs.org
-> :bulb: after you install Node.js, you'll want to ensure your `PATH` variable is set properly so that you can access
+> :bulb: when you install Node.js, you'll want to ensure your `PATH` variable is set to your install path so you can call Node from anywhere.

 2. create a new file:
   ```js